Lorenzo G. Vidino: Career

-From 2003 to 2008, Vidino was a contributor to the Investigative Project on Terrorism, a nonprofit research group founded by Steven Emerson in 1995 that has been the subject of controversy over its depictions of Islam and Muslim organizations.
+From 2003 to 2008, Vidino was a contributor to the Investigative Project on Terrorism, a nonprofit research group founded by Steven Emerson in 1995 that has been the subject of controversy over its depictions of Muslim organizations.

 From 2009 to 2010, he was a fellow at Harvard University's Belfer Center and Jennings Randolph Peace Scholar at the US Institute of Peace.
 In 2010–11, he was a visiting fellow at the RAND Corporation in Washington, DC, before joining ETH Zurich.

 In 2014, he was a policy adviser at the European Foundation for Democracy.

 Since June 2015, Vidino has headed the George Washington University Center for Cyber and Homeland Security's Program on Extremism.

 In 2016–17, Vidino coordinated Italy's National Commission on Jihadist Radicalization, appointed by then-prime minister Matteo Renzi.

-In 2018, Vidino was hired by Mario Brero, owner of a Swiss private intelligence agency, to share information on alleged Muslim Brotherhood operatives in Europe.
-The intelligence firm, Alp Services, reportedly collected this information as part of a "smear campaign" for one of its clients, the government of the United Arab Emirates.
-This was revealed during the Abu Dhabi Secrets.
-In 2020, Vidino also allegedly provided derogatory information to a British journalist on behalf of Alp about the NGO Islamic Relief Worldwide (IRW).
-By April 2020, according to The New Yorker, Brero had paid Vidino more than thirteen thousand euros.
-The information was included in a report by The Times that showed a pattern of antisemitic social media posting by one of IRW's trustees.

 IRW acknowledged the authenticity and problematic nature of the posts, issued a formal apology, and removed the trustee.
 The following month, they announced that their entire board of trustees would resign and be replaced.
 An independent UK commission headed by former attorney general Dominic Grieve concluded in 2021 that new policies and the existing code of conduct should prevent similar problems from recurring.
 Meanwhile, based on a review of the evidence, the governments of Germany and the Netherlands stopped funding IRW, and the US issued a public condemnation of the organization's antisemitic remarks.

-As of 2021, Vidino served as advisor to the Austrian Documentation Center for Political Islam, an organization that co-published a highly disputed "Islam map", an overview of locations and affiliations of more than 600 mosques and Muslim associations in Austria.
+As of 2021, Vidino served as advisor to the Austrian Documentation Center for Political Islam.

 Writing

 Vidino has written four books, a number of congressional testimonies, and numerous articles in several prominent newspapers and academic journals.
 His main subject is the Muslim Brotherhood, which he describes as "a modern day Trojan horse engaged in a sort of stealth subversion aimed at weakening Western society from within."
+His books include Al Qaeda in Europe: The New Battleground of International Jihad (2005), The New Muslim Brotherhood in the West (2010), and The Closed Circle: Joining and Leaving the Muslim Brotherhood in the West (2020).
+The Closed Circle was translated into French, Arabic, Spanish, and Italian.

+Vidino has contributed commentary to The Washington Post and The Times.
+He has been cited in reporting by The Wall Street Journal on security policy.